As U.S. celebrates 155 years since end of slavery, Canada celebrates 153 years of pretending we never had slavery - The Beaverton

 Juneteenth specifically celebrates the date that Union General Gordon Granger pronounced all slaves in Texas free.
 Canada has no similar holiday, although most historians agree that July 2, 1867 was the day all Canadians agreed that whatever happened before the British North America Act passed had nothing to do with them.

-“Sure, technically there were a few [thousand] slaves in the territories that would become , Quebec and the Atlantic provinces.
-But that was before Canada was founded in 1867, so it isn’t on us,” said amateur historian Mark McEwan, who is very fond of bragging to his American friends about how Canada burned down the House during the
+“Sure, technically there were a few [thousand] slaves in the territories that would become , and the Atlantic provinces.
+But that was before Canada was founded in 1867, so it isn’t on us,” said amateur historian Mark McEwan, who is very fond of bragging to his American friends about how Canada burned down the during the .

 “Plus I bet our slave owners were super nice about it.
 Definitely the most polite slave owners on earth.”